brendaninnis/brendan-innis/_posts/2018-05-12-build-a-jekyll-site.md

 ## Done

 Actually you are far from done.
 You will want to give your site a great title and description, edit or add some pages and maybe write a post or two.
-I also added Disqus and Google Analytics to my site right away by added a few lines to `_config.yml`.
+I also added Disqus and Google Analytics to my site right away by adding a few lines to `_config.yml`.
 The source for this site is available on my [GitHub profile](https://github.com/brendaninnis?tab=repositories).

 I'm also happy to answer any questions about how I built this website in the comments below or on my [Twitter](https://twitter.com/InnisBrendan).